Yelp/sensu_handlers/README.md

 Modification of the sensu-community-plugins mailer that responds to the notification_email key provided by the check definition.

-### opsgenie (pages)

-(No longer in use at Yelp).
-Uses a global API key and hand handle multiple OpsGenie recipients on a per-team basis.

 ### pagerduty (pages)

 Modification of the sensu-community-plugins handler that determins if an